kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_overview.md

 - Act in a survival situation.
 - Signal for help.
 - Plan a trip.

-- See each chapter for additional knowledge and skills recommendations.
+See each chapter for additional knowledge and skills recommendations.

 ## What to do in a survival situation
 If you find yourself in a survival situation, don't panic and follow these steps.

 ### Stop
 If you are lost and not in immediate danger, stop moving.
-If you continue to move, it will be harder for rescuers to find you.
+Continuing to move can make it harder for rescuers to find you.

 If you are nervous, take a few deep breaths to calm down.
-If that doesn't help see the Medical chapter for more tips.
+If that doesn't help, see the Medical chapter for more tips.

-If you have a GPS receiver or smartphone, take note of your current location and place a waypoint or beacon.
+If you have a GPS receiver or smartphone, note your current location and place a waypoint or beacon.
 This will help you find your way back if you move around.

 ### Think
 Take a moment to think about your situation.
-Look to answer the following questions:
+Answer the following questions:
 - What are your immediate needs?
 - What resources do you have available?
 - Did you tell someone your plans before you left?
 If so, when are they expecting you back?
 - Which way did you come from?

 ### Observe
-The next step is to observe your surroundings and assess your situation.
-Here are some things to observe:
+Next, observe your surroundings and assess your situation:
 - Check for any potential hazards or resources that could help you.
-- Check your smartphone or GPS receiver for a last known location.
+- Check your smartphone or GPS receiver for your last known location.
 - Check your cell phone for a signal.
 - Listen for people or vehicles.